 After the cement is applied correctly as per the provided instructions, the rubber patch should be lined over the leaking area in question.
 Then press the patch firmly into the cement/adhesive to create a good bond.
 Remember that to remove any air bubbles which may restrict a perfect bond, you should rub the patch into the cement in small circular motions.
 Ensure that you have a good seal and that all corners and edges are adhering correctly.

 Step Five: Inflate

 Once the patch is successfully placed, secured and dry, you can go ahead and inflate the air mattress slowly.
 To see how effective the repair has been, try a small amount of talc around the repaired area.
 If the repair is good, you’ll see no talc powder flying off.
-If the repair has been unsuccessful, there will be white powder blowing from the area in question.
+If the fix has been unsuccessful, there will be white powder blowing from the area in question.

 No matter which part may be at fault, repair can generally be made to it when damaged.
 Some air mattresses have been known to come with a repair kit, but again that depends on the affected area, for example, if a built-in pump breaks down, a puncture repair kit will be of no use.
-In a situation where the cause of the problem is due to the construction by the manufactures, you should consider contacting them for a refund, exchange or repair via the warranty process if applicable.
+In a situation where the cause of the problem is due to the construction by the manufacturers, you should consider contacting them for a refund, exchange or repair via the warranty process if applicable.